Wondering exactly what fire wardens’ responsibilities are? We’ve got all the information you need to know.

 Depending on the business and building, reactive responsibilities of the fire warden can include:

 BusinessWatch conduct a Fire Warden Training Programme that is recognised by the Institute of Fire Engineers.
-It covers both proactive and reactive responsibilities under the latest fire legislation as well as other fire-prevention measures such as the correct use of fire extinguishers and how to organise a quick yet safe evacuation.
+It covers both proactive and reactive responsibilities under the latest fire legislation, as well as other fire-prevention measures such as the correct use of fire extinguishers and how to organise a quick yet safe evacuation.
+We strongly advocate for all businesses to follow the guidance from the Fire Industry Association (FIA) regarding the recommended fire warden-to-staff ratios, ensuring there is always adequate coverage during all operating hours.

 For more information on our Fire Warden Training Programme or to register your interest, please read more here.